The WOW Factor in Art:

-Our Art Department is a vibrant and inspiring hub of creativity where students are encouraged to express themselves and push the boundaries of their imagination.
-What makes our department truly stand out is the amazing artwork our students produce – from powerful paintings and intricate sculpture to innovative digital designs, there’s always something incredible on display.
+Our Art Department is an inspiring hub of creativity where students are encouraged to express themselves and push the boundaries of their imagination.
+What makes our department truly stand out is the amazing artwork our students produce, from powerful paintings and intricate sculpture to innovative digital designs, there is always something incredible on show.

-We don’t just stay within the classroom walls – our students regularly enter art and design competitions, and we were proud to come second in a prestigious local design competition judged by our local MP.
-Opportunities like these give pupils a real taste of the creative industry and celebrate their talents beyond school.
+We do not just stay within the classroom walls – our students enter art and design competitions, and we were proud to come second in a prestigious local design competition judged by our local MP.
+Opportunities like these give pupils a real taste in the creative industry and celebrate their talents beyond school.

 Intent